backdaniel/ancient_fertilizer/README.md

 - Wild Cotton can now be picked and placed in survival, and is renewable.

 ## Distinctions
-- Doesn't work on water or water vegetation.
+- Doesn't work on water vegetation.
 - Won't spawn patches of flora on soil.